-- a) MS-Office / Open Office - i) Word Formatting, Page Borders, Reviewing, Equations, symbols.ii) Spread Sheet - organize data, usage of formula, graphs, charts.

-iii) Powerpoint - features of power point, guidelines for preparing an effective presentation.

-b) Network Configuration & Software Installation-Configuring TCP/IP, Proxy, and firewall settings.
+- a) MS-Office / Open Office - i) Word Formatting, Page Borders, Reviewing, Equations, symbols.ii) Spread Sheet - organize data, usage of formula, graphs, charts. - iii) Powerpoint features of power point, guidelines for preparing an effective presentation. - b) Network Configuration & Software Installation-Configuring TCP/IP, Proxy, and firewall settings.
 Installing application software, system software & tools.

-- Apply and practice logical ability to solve the problems. - Understand C programming development environment, compiling, debugging, and linking and executing a program using the development environment - Analyzing the complexity of problems, Modularize the problems into small modules and then convert them into programs - Understand and apply the in-built functions and customized functions for solving the problems. - Understand and apply the pointers, memory allocation techniques and use of files for dealing with variety of problems. - Document and present the algorithms, flowcharts and programs in form of user-manuals - •Identification of various computer components, Installation of software a) All the Programs must be executed in the Linux Environment.
+- Apply and practice logical ability to solve the problems. - Understand C programming development environment, compiling, debugging, and linking and executing a program using the development environment - Analyzing the complexity of problems, Modularize the problems into small modules and then convert them into programs - Understand and apply the in-built functions and customized functions for solving the problems. - Understand and apply the pointers, memory allocation techniques and use of files for dealing with variety of problems. - Document and present the algorithms, flowcharts and programs in form of user-manuals a) All the Programs must be executed in the Linux Environment.
 (Mandatory)